v5ma/selfawarenetworks/draft1.md

 5. A Mental Map of the Body & Cells
 6. Neurons to Phase Wave Differentials
 7. Coincidence as Bits of Information
-7. Cellular Oscillating Tomography (COT)
-8. Functional Pattern Connectivity via Neural Array Projection Oscillation Tomography (NAPOT)
-9. BTSP Coincidences and Functional Connectivity Between Columns and Other Brain Regions
-10. The Major & Minor Gaps in Neuroscience: Bridging Molecular Interactions and Brainwaves
-11. The Binding Problem in Neuroscience Addressed
-12. An Addressable Coefficient of Variation: Unique Cellular Fingerprints in Dendritic & Synaptic Computation
-13. The Flow of Information: Neural Arrays to Columns, Matrix Neurons & Cortical Neurons, Inhibitory Interneurons
-14. How the Thalamus Regulates the Prefrontal Cortex
-15. Another Example: Hippocampal Regulation of the Entorhinal Cortex—A General Principle of Agentic Co-Regulation
-16. Functional Connectivity: Phase Synchronization, Inhibitory Interneurons, and Interregional Regulation
-17. Thalamic Loops: A Central Hub in Sensory Relay and Cortical Modulation
-18. The Flow of Information: From Sensory Organs to Layered Cortical Loops
-19. Peter Tse, Phasic and Tonic Brainwaves, and the 1/F Relationship: Neural Rendering Through Phase Wave Differentials
-20. Latent Diffusion Networks as an Analogy for Phasic-Tonic Interactions and Ephaptic Coupling in the Brain
-21. Tomography from Functional Connectivity of Neural Oscillations at All Scales
-22. Mechanisms of Agent Interaction
-23. Quasicrystals and Higher-Dimensional Information in Neural Dynamics
-24. Brainwaves, Top-Down Control, and the Dynamics of Alpha/Beta–Gamma Interactions
-25. Miller’s “Stenciling” and the SAN “Mental Ink & Canvas” Metaphor
-26. Beta and Alpha Waves from Layer 4 Stenciling Gamma Waves in Layers 2/3
-27. Gamma Consideration Sandwich: Integrating Sensory Signals, Top-Down Control, and Proprioception
-28. Networks of the Brain
-29. Vector Embeddings and Semantic Space
-30. Dendritic Representations as Thought Vectors, Tokens, and Patches
-31. Semantic Mapping Across Brains and AI: A Synthesis of Vector Embeddings, fMRI, and Mechanistic Interpretability
-32. Consciousness as a Deterministic Computation
-33. Agentic Dynamics in the Brain and Self-Aware AI: NDCA, Wave Synchronization, and Conscious Computation
-34. The Agentic Brain in Action
-35. Neural Rendering and Predictive Coding
-36. Neural Rendering as the Information of the Mind that Guides Behavior
-37. Inhibitory Interneurons and Choice-Making
-38. Four Trillion Dimensions Computed per Millisecond
-39. Entification to Unite Agents into You!
-40. Consciousness Correlates

-# 1 Intro: The Multiscale View
+8. Cellular Oscillating Tomography (COT)
+9. Functional Pattern Connectivity via Neural Array Projection Oscillation Tomography (NAPOT)
+10. BTSP Coincidences and Functional Connectivity Between Columns and Other Brain Regions
+11. The Major & Minor Gaps in Neuroscience: Bridging Molecular Interactions and Brainwaves
+12. The Binding Problem in Neuroscience Addressed
+13. An Addressable Co-efficient of Variation: Unique Cellular Fingerprints in Dendritic & Synaptic Computation
+14. The Flow of Information: Neural Arrays to Columns, Matrix Neurons & Cortical Neurons, Inhibitory Interneurons
+15. How the Thalamus Regulates the Prefrontal Cortex
+16. Another Example: Hippocampal Regulation of the Entorhinal Cortex—A General Principle of Agentic Co-Regulation
+17. Functional Connectivity: Phase Synchronization, Inhibitory Interneurons, and Interregional Regulation
+18. Thalamic Loops: A Central Hub in Sensory Relay and Cortical Modulation
+19. The Flow of Information: From Sensory Organs to Layered Cortical Loops
+20. Peter Tse, Phasic and Tonic Brainwaves, and the 1/F Relationship: Neural Rendering Through Phase Wave Differentials
+21. Latent Diffusion Networks as an Analogy for Phasic-Tonic Interactions and Ephaptic Coupling in the Brain
+22. Tomography from Functional Connectivity of Neural Oscillations at All Scales
+23. Mechanisms of Agent Interaction
+24. Quasicrystals and Higher-Dimensional Information in Neural Dynamics
+25. Brainwaves, Top-Down Control, and the Dynamics of Alpha/Beta–Gamma Interactions
+26. Miller’s “Stenciling” and the SAN “Mental Ink & Canvas” Metaphor
+27. Beta and Alpha Waves from Layer 4 Stenciling Gamma Waves in Layers 2/3
+28. Gamma Consideration Sandwich: Integrating Sensory Signals, Top-Down Control, and Proprioception
+29. Networks of the Brain
+30. Vector Embeddings and Semantic Space
+31. Dendritic Representations as Thought Vectors, Tokens, and Patches
+32. Semantic Mapping Across Brains and AI: A Synthesis of Vector Embeddings, fMRI, and Mechanistic Interpretability
+33. Consciousness as a Deterministic Computation
+34. Agentic Dynamics in the Brain and Self-Aware AI: NDCA, Wave Synchronization, and Conscious Computation
+35. The Agentic Brain in Action
+36. Neural Rendering and Predictive Coding
+37. Neural Rendering as the Information of the Mind that Guides Behavior
+38. Inhibitory Interneurons and Choice-Making
+39. Four Trillion Dimensions Computed per Millisecond
+40. Entification to Unite Agents into You!
+41. Consciousness Correlates
+42. Explaining the Paper.

+# Introduction

+## Overview: The Multiscale View
 Intelligence and decision-making extend far beyond the interplay of large-scale neural networks.
 They emerge from interactions that unfold across multiple scales, beginning at the molecular level—among proteins and receptors—and culminating in the complex dynamics of entire cortical systems.
 This expanded perspective challenges the traditional assumption that cognition resides solely in higher-order brain structures.
 Instead, the agentic brain framework posits that each cell functions as an autonomous unit, capable of learning, encoding information, and coordinating with its peers.

 Central to this view is the premise that cognitive phenomena, including consciousness, arise from deterministic oscillatory processes rather than from purely irreducible emergent properties.
 My concept of Cellular Oscillating Tomography (COT) illuminates this principle by detailing how cells process signals, exchange information, adapt, and thus contribute to larger biological functions.
 Through oscillatory mechanisms, cells encode data according to frequency, amplitude, and phase, rendering them sophisticated information-processing entities in their own right.